Ultra-Reliable Communication in 5G mmWave Networks: A Risk-Sensitive Approach: Conclusions

 \section{Conclusions}

-In this letter, we studied the problem of providing multi-gigabit wireless access with reliable communication by optimizing the transmit beam and considering the link sensitivity in $5$G mmWave networks.
+In this letter, the problem of providing multi-gigabit wireless access with reliable communication was studied by optimizing the transmit beam and considering the link sensitivity in $5$G mmWave networks.
 A distributed risk-sensitive RL based approach was proposed taking into account both mean and variance values of the mmWave links.
-Numerical results show that our proposed approach provides better services for all users.
-For instance, our proposed approach achieves a $\text{Pr\ensuremath{\left(\text{UT\ensuremath{\geq}\ 10Gbps}\right)}}$ is higher than $85\%$, whereas the baselines obtain less than $75\%$ and $65\%$ with $24$ small cells.
+Numerical results show that the proposed approach provides better services for all users.
+For instance, the proposed approach achieves a $\text{Pr\ensuremath{\left(\text{UT\ensuremath{\geq}\ 10Gbps}\right)}}$ is higher than $85\%$, whereas the baselines obtain less than $75\%$ and $65\%$ with $24$ small cells.

+The proposed reinforcement learning algorithms allow a distributed manner for individual network elements to independently operate.
+However, the proposed reinforcement learning algorithm works only in static and sparse networks.
+In a high mobility environment, a fast convergent solution is required.
+Together with the problem of beam selection and power allocation, the beam tracking and alignment become more challenging in high mobility mmWave networks.
+Dynamic networks with high mobility demanding high reliability and low latency require optimal solutions in a reasonable time.
+In this regard, deep reinforcement learning is a promising solution to obtain a faster convergence speed and handle a large number of state-action pairs.

+Moreover, to solve a problem of a large population or actions space, leveraging tools from mean-field theory or machine learning (i.e., actor/critic approaches) can ease the curse of dimensions.